 Do you cancel lessons for inclement weather?

 Most swimming lessons are held in our indoor pools.
-The State of PA requires that we clear all pools in the event of electrical storms (thunder/lightning) for 30 minutes after the last clap of thunder of the last bolt of lightning.
+The State of PA requires that we clear all pools in the event of electrical storms (thunder/lightning) for 30 minutes after the last clap of thunder or the last bolt of lightning.
 When this happens, we cancel swim lessons, and do not refund members for the class.
 When there is snow/ice, and we cancel programs, we also do not refund members for the class.
 Make-up lessons are not available.

 Are the pools heated?